zmanian/gaia/spec.md

 if annualInflation > 0.20 then annualInflation = 0.20
 if annualInflation < 0.07 then annualInflation = 0.07

-provisionAtomsHourly = totalAtomSupply * annualInflation / (365.25*24)
+provisionTokensHourly = totalTokenSupply * annualInflation / (365.25*24)
 ```

 Because the validators hold a relative bonded share (`GlobalStakeShare`), when
-more bonded atoms are added proportionally to all validators the only term
+more bonded tokens are added proportionally to all validators the only term
-which needs to be updated is the `BondedAtomPool`.
+which needs to be updated is the `BondedTokenPool`.
 So for each previsions cycle:

 ```
-params.BondedAtomPool += provisionAtomsHourly
+params.BondedTokenPool += provisionTokensHourly
 ```

 ## Fee Pool, Commission